claceio/docs/content/docs/Actions/index.md

 For styling, Clace uses DaisyUI by default, so default styles are reset.
 The custom template can use inline styles or it can use TailwindCSS/DaisyUI.
 For DaisyUI, the app has to be run in dev mode first for the style.css to be generated.
 See [styling]({{< ref "docs/develop/styling/#tailwindcss" >}}) for details.

-See [dictionary](https://github.com/claceio/apps/tree/main/misc/dictionary) for an actions example app which shows different type of reports.
+See dictionary [code](https://github.com/claceio/apps/tree/main/misc/dictionary):[demo](https://utils.demo.clace.io/dict) for another actions example app which shows different type of reports.

 ## Param Value Selector